How to Use The DeskCycle

-- or in other situations when you are sitting down and your legs are free.
+- or in other times when you are sitting down and your legs are free.

 How to Pedal the DeskCycle

-The DeskCycle is solid with a wide base and will stay in place when used properly.
-The most important thing to keep in mind it to pedal the bike downward.
+The DeskCycle is solid with a wide base.
+It will stay in place when used properly.

-- You start pushing on the pedal when the pedal arm reaches the 1 o'clock position (just past the highest pedal position)
+- Start pushing down on the pedal when the pedal arm reaches the 1 o'clock position (just past the highest pedal position).

-- You stop applying force to the pedal when it is at it's lowest position,
+- Stop applying force to the pedal when it is at it's lowest position.

 You can’t pedal a mini exercise bike the same way that you do a recumbent bike.
-If you do, it will slide forward when it is set to the higher resistances.
+If you do, it will slide forward when you pedal.